Share this article:

 Conclusion

-To sum it up – ERC is looking for high risk projects.
+To sum it up – ERC is looking for risky and ambitious projects.
 These need to stem from the original thinking of an excellent researcher that is best positioned and has the ability to carry out the project through a structured scientific approach, expected to reach significant breakthroughs.

 If you have any further questions about ERC high-risk, or any other ERC related matters – please contact us!